fourTheorem/slic-starter/README.md

 To set up deployment to your own accounts, first run through these steps.

+1. Fork the repository into your own account or organization on GitHub.
+If you don't use GitHub, you will have to tweak the source project in the CICD module ([source-project.ts](./cicd/lib/project/source-project.ts))
+2. Enable CodeBuild to access your GitHub repo.
+The most reliable way to do this is to use a Personal Access Token with access to create webhooks on your repository.
+The guide from AWS on how to do this is [here](https://docs.aws.amazon.com/codebuild/latest/userguide/sample-access-tokens.html).
-1. Decide when DNS name you will use for your application.
+3. Decide when DNS name you will use for your application.
 If you need to register one, the best place to do this is probably in your production account using [Amazon Route 53](https://aws.amazon.com/route53/).
-2. Copy `slic-config.json.sample` to `slic-config.json` and edit it to include the AWS Account IDs of your staging, production and CI/CD accounts.
-For single account deployment the Account ID's of CICD, Production and Staging would all be the same.
-This file is `.gitignore`'d so your account IDs are not commited to Git.
-Also specify your GitHub repository details and DNS domain for your deployment.
+4. Edit `slic-config.json` as follows:
+ * Update to point to your correct repository (Change `owner` and `name` under `sourceRepo`)
+ * Edit `domainConfig` to point to your domain.
 Use a domain you own so you can update DNS entries to point to your deployed environment.
 When the deployment process runs, the domain owner will be sent an email to verify ownership before the deployment completes.
-3. Fork the repository into your own account or organization on GitHub.
-If you don't use GitHub, you will have to tweak the source project in the CICD module ([source-project.ts](./cicd/lib/project/source-project.ts))
-4. Enable CodeBuild to access your GitHub repo.
-The most reliable way to do this is to use a Personal Access Token with access to create webhooks on your repository.
-The guide from AWS on how to do this is [here](https://docs.aws.amazon.com/codebuild/latest/userguide/sample-access-tokens.html).
-5. (Optional - this will be required for repo tagging).
+5. Create SSM parameters in your CICD account, pointing to the accounts of your staging (`stg`) and production(`prod`).
+ * `/shared/accounts/stg: <staging account ID>`
+ * `/shared/accounts/prod: <production account ID>`
+ For single account deployment the Account IDs of CICD, Production and Staging would all be the same.

+5. (Optional).
 Set up GitHub authentication for your repo.
 Create a GitHub Personal Access Token and add it as an secret with the name `GitHubPersonalAccessToken` in Secrets Manager _in the CICD account_.
 See [this post](https://medium.com/@eoins/securing-github-tokens-in-a-serverless-codepipeline-dc3a24ddc356) for more detail on this approach.
-6. Under the parent directory, open the file `common-config.json`.
-If desired, you can configure the default regions and domain prefixes by account.
-If you have no reason to change them, leave the default values as they are.
-7. Create a [Mailosaur](https://mailosaur.com) account.
-Take the server ID and API key and add them in your CICD account to the Parameter Store as `SecretString` values with the following names
+6. Create a [Mailosaur](https://mailosaur.com) account.
+This is required for integration and end-to-end tests to verify that the application is sending emails as expected.
+Take the Mailosaur server ID and API key and add them in your CICD account to the Parameter Store as `SecretString` values with the following names

 - `test/mailosaur/serverId`
 - `test/mailosaur/apiKey`
   These are picked up by the integration and end-to-end test CodeBuild projects.

-9. Create a secret string in System Manager Parameter store with a value used to sign and verify verification codes - the parameter name should be `/STAGE/sharing-service/code-secret` where STAGE is the stage you are deploying to (dev, stg or prod).
+9. Create a secret string in System Manager Parameter store for each target account (e.g, stg or prod) with a value used to sign and verify verification codes - the parameter name should be `/STAGE/sharing-service/code-secret` where STAGE is the stage you are deploying to (dev, stg or prod).
 10. Give permissions for your CICD account to deploy to staging and production accounts.

 ```